 Creating seasonal decorations like this Autumn wreath is easy with Powertex.
 The fabric hardener is also weatherproof after three weeks so it’s the perfect product if you want to decorate your front door or garden.
 Use any Autumnal embellishments and shapes to customise your piece or create for any season.

 How to make an Autumn wreath with Powertex Fabric Hardener

 - Powercolor pigments (I use Burnt Sienna, Yellow Ochre, Orange and White)

 - Easy Varnish

 - Flat brush

-- Fabric strips and lengths of t-shirt yarn, ric rac, twine etc
+- Fabric strips and lengths of t-shirt yarn, ric rac, string etc Use what you have

 - Leaf shapes in various materials such as clay, fabric, card and heavy paper